aleksanderzwd/GaCD-peer-assessment/CodeBook.md

 - **activityType** -> type: Factor, represents the activity labels from 'activity_labels.txt' input data
 - **variableType** -> type: Factor, represents the features from 'features.txt' input data
 - **variableAverageValue** -> type: numeric, represents the average value of each variable (variableType column) for each activity (activityType column) and each subject (subjectId column).
 The column values are bounded within [-1,1] as they base on the input data feature values that are normalized and bounded within [-1,1].

+variableTypes (features) with a word 'Acc' in their names are in standard gravity units 'g'.

+variableTypes (eatures) with a word 'Gyro' in their names are in radians/second units.

 The output data consists of 4 columns and 14220 rows.